breimers/id-fer-capture/README.md

     {'faces': {...}}
 ```
 Append the argument `show=True` to either function to have a window display.
 You must press/hold a key for the frame to update in this mode.

----

-## Why:
-Facial Recognition technology is being rapidly adopted by governments and police departments around the world.

-With the clear threat to democracy that such technology poses, it is imperative that netizens are able to understand and use similar tech.

-That is why we are trying to Democratize the availability of such technology, so that access is not limited to authoritarian actors.